 Why WooCommerce and Elementor?

-WooCommerce is reliable when it comes to functionality, but if you want to make design changes, there is not a lot that you can do here.
+WooCommerce is reliable regarding functionality, but if you want to make design changes, there is not much you can do here.

-You can make some basic changes to your store parts like color or typography change, but if you want to revamp your store’s look, we will need extra help.
+You can make some basic changes to your store parts, like color or typography changes, but if you want to revamp your store’s look, we will need extra help.

 And for that, we will be using the Elementor Page Builder.
 With Elementor, you get loads of options to customize and alter your WordPress website’s look easily.

-Elementor has a powerful editor interface that allows you to drag and drop the elements like text, image, or sliders to create a custom-looking layout easily.
+Elementor has a powerful editor interface that allows you to drag and drop the elements like text, images, or sliders to create a custom-looking layout easily.

 Also Read: 10+ Reasons to use Elementor.

-You can literally create a custom theme design just by using the Hello theme and Elementor plugin.
+You can create a custom theme design using the Hello theme and Elementor plugin.
 Don’t worry!
 We won’t be doing that, but if you follow this tutorial, you will be able to customize your website entirely.